SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 #### Readiness Checks
 - **`whenReady(timeoutSeconds = 0): Promise<void>`**
   Returns a Promise that resolves once the instance is ready for authorization checks.
-If it has not received policies and assignments after the specified timeout interval, the Promise is rejected.
+If it hasn't received policies and assignments after the specified timeout interval, the Promise is rejected.
-  - `timeoutSeconds` (number): Max wait time in seconds.
+  - `timeoutSeconds` (number): Maximum waiting time in seconds.

 - **`isReady(): boolean`**
   Synchronously checks if the instance is ready for authorization checks.